-In order to keep your gums healthy we believe in regular visits to a dental hygienist, who will:
+Research shows that gum problems can impact on general health, particularly cardiac health.
+In order to keep your gums healthy we believe in regular visits to a dental hygienist.
+They will:

 If your gums bleed every time you brush your teeth, you need to seek professional advice.

-Gum disease is caused by your body's reaction to the bacteria in plaque.
-As the disease progresses the bone supporting the teeth are lost.
-This bone loss leads to 'pockets' forming around the tooth root.
+Periodontal disease is caused by an inflammatory reaction to the bacteria in plaque.
+As the disease progresses, 'pockets' form around the tooth root and the bone supporting the teeth is reduced.
 These pockets can become infected with bacteria and can lead to pain, swelling and tooth loss.
-Once pockets have formed the calculus or (tartar) found there can only be removed by a professional Dental Hygienist or Therapist.
+Once pockets have formed the calculus (tartar) found there can only be removed by a dental hygienist or therapist.

-The good news is Gum disease is preventable and the progression of Periodontal disease can be halted.
+The good news is gum disease is preventable and the progression of can be halted.

-Periodontal disease is completely preventable.
+Periodontal disease is very preventable.
 By attending the hygienist regularly you can, with their help, keep your gums healthy and retain your teeth for life.
-As well as preventing gum disease regular hygiene visits will help prevent dental decay and reduce the number of fillings you are likely to need.
-Attending the hygienist is important on so many levels we recommend you attend for routine cleaning at least every six months.

-Hundreds of our patients have routine hygiene appointments every three months as part of their payment plan in order to maintain their gum health.
-If you ask these patients they will tell you they value this service very highly and wouldn’t go without it.
-If you have any questions about what to expect from the hygienist appointments you only have to ask any member of staff.
+Hundreds of our patients have routine hygiene appointments every three-six months as part of their payment plan, in order to maintain their gum health.
+If you have any questions about what to expect from the hygienist appointments, please feel free to contact us.

-Our aim is that you will value your hygienist appointments as highly as we and the rest of our patients do.
+Our aim is that you will value your hygienist appointments as highly as we do.